 Want to learn how to invest in the stock market without losing money?
-Stock market games are a great way to practice whether you are a beginning investor or have been investing for awhile.
-These games are an example of learning by doing, also known as experiential learning and practical learning tools.
+Stock market games are a great way to practice whether you are a beginning investor or have been investing for a while.
+These games are examples of learning by doing, also known as experiential learning and practical learning tools.

 Why Investing Early Matters?

-Investing is a viable means to accumulate wealth and enjoy financial comforts.
+Investing is a viable means to build wealth and enjoy financial comforts.
 The earlier you start to save money for investing purposes, the better.

 Simulated Games Are Suitable For Virtually Everyone

-Young people can get a big jump on investing by playing virtual stock market games with parents, friends, in investment clubs, classes or even on their own.
-Stock market simulated games are a wonderful way to practice and gain experience in investing before you commit your own money.
+Young people can jump on investing by playing virtual stock market games with parents, friends, investment clubs, classes, or even on their own.
+Stock market simulated games are an excellent way to practice and gain experience in investing before you commit your own money.

-As digital natives, they have been raised on always-connected cloud-based digital technology from birth.
+As digital natives, they are on always-connected with cloud-based digital technology from birth.
 They often prefer video and simulated games to traditional modes of learning.
-However, the virtual games are user-friendly and can appeal to anyone, even digital immigrants.
-I have experimented with several games.
-As a result, I have settled on Market Watch Virtual Stock Exchange by Dow Jones for my college students as well as my kids at home.
+However, virtual games are user-friendly and can appeal to anyone, even digital immigrants like me.
+As a result, I use Market Watch Virtual Stock Exchange by Dow Jones for my college students and my kids at home.

 How The Games Work